sa-mw-dach/manuela/docs/documentation/MAIN.md

 ```
 ### Install & Prepare the firewall operator

-Prereq: manuela-dev repo cloned in step [Prepare Container Images by building and Deploying Manuela-Dev](#heading=h.twyt1w9p4m9m)
+Prerequisite: manuela-dev repo cloned in step [Prepare Container Images by building and Deploying Manuela-Dev](#heading=h.twyt1w9p4m9m)

-Choose a cluster which will act as management cluster of for the firewall and log into it via OC
+Choose a cluster which will act as management cluster for the firewall and log into it via OC

 #### Prepare a secret for the operator deployment
 ```bash